TryKickoff/trykickoff.github.io/demos/components.md

 <a name="rwdtables"></a>
 <h2 class="demoHeading">Responsive tables</h2>
-We have included a simple way to make your tables responsive, wrap your tables in `.tableResponsive` and we'll make them mobile friendly by enabling horizontal scrolling.
+We have included a simple way to make your tables responsive, wrap your tables in `.responsiveTable` and we'll make them mobile friendly by enabling horizontal scrolling.
 Only applies below the `$bp-single-col` scss variable.
 Everything above that will display normally.

 If you need more responsive tables, consider [Tablesaw](https://github.com/filamentgroup/tablesaw) by the Filament Group.